timo-w/MCA-2022/README.md

 > Based on your own experience, what do you think are some challenges to working with music and music-related data (perhaps related to access, curation, distribution, etc.)?

 > How does your selected theme display some of these challenges?
 Describe the current manifestations of data relating to your selected theme, discussing how it is presently curated (collected and gathered) and how it is presented, described, and analysed.

+### Challenges & their relation to the chosen theme

 Issues with sharing digital sheet music:
 - Digital sheet music data has many different standards (e.g. Midi, MusicXML, proprietary file types like Sibelius’s *.sib* or Musescore’s *.mscz*.